CommissionerGordon/Recipe/docs/index.md

 Anyone can use the advanced search.
 The search will filter recipes as specified.
 No open searches allowed.
 A parameter must be given.

-Filters:
-- Recipes can be searched by:
+Recipes can be filtered by:

 - Ingredient
 - Pantry List
-- Category/Sub-Category
-- Tag
+- Tags
-- Prep Time
+- TagPrep Time
 - Cook Time
 - Serving Number

+---

 ##Recipe of the Day
 The right sidebar with a list of random recipes with the ingredient of the day.
 The recipes refresh every 5 minutes with another list of recipes.
 The recipes only list the name, a picture of the recipe and the ingredients that are used.
 The "view" takes the user to the recipe page with all the information.

+---

 ##Recipe